reritom/Flask-Microservice-Tutorial/README.md

 <p align="center"><img src="images/S3_gateway_post_car.png" alt="Post car through gateway Postman screenshot"></p>

 ## Whats next?
+We have built the inventory system and developed the base of the gateway.
+The next step for the backend application would be to look at the booking systems and billing systems.
+The booking system could determine which vehicle to select for a given criteria, and it could then determine the lengths of the allocations before consuming the inventory backend internally instead of letting the client consume the inventory backend directly.
+The billing system could determine the price of the booking and then integrate external payment providers.

-Well realistically the inventory system (invsys) would be an internal micro-service consumed by some sort of booking engine.
-So you could have one frontend admin UI which consumes the gateway to create resources and look at allocations, and then you could have another client-specific frontend UI which consumes a new micro-service that is the booking engine.
-The booking engine could then integrate pricing and billing backends, and would consume the inventory backend internally instead of letting the client consume the inventory backend directly.
+You could have one frontend admin UI which consumes the gateway to create resources and look at allocations, and then you could have another client-specific frontend UI which consumes the booking engine.

 Showing a potential admin flow:
 <p align="center"><img src="images/S3_FutureUML_Admin.png" alt="Future Application Admin UML"></p>